 I’ve got hundreds of accounts and passwords, and I need a good password manager with good integration with my web browser to get by.
 I’ve been using LastPass despite never having liked or fully trusted them.
 Then LastPass began stripping away platform support and I started looking for an alternate password manager.

-Instead of doing a full review, I thought I’d go through a few points that I feel are important when deciding on a password manager, and compare how Bitwarden vs. LastPass better lives up to my expectations.
+I’ll go through a few points that I feel were important to me when deciding on a password manager, and compare how Bitwarden vs LastPass lives up to my expectations.

 Bitwarden and LastPass both offer free hosted password management services with clients available for multiple popular platforms.